 You can install the optional FFmpeg library to import a much larger range of audio formats including AC3, AMR(NB), M4A, MP4 and WMA (if the files are not DRM-protected to work only in particular software).
 FFmpeg will also import audio from most video files or DVDs that are not DRM-protected.
-On Mac OS X only, Audacity can import M4A, MP4 and MOV files without FFmpeg.
+On Mac only, Audacity can import M4A, MP4 and MOV files without FFmpeg.

 - Older uncompressed file types such as WAV with U-Law or IMA ADPCM encoding are generally supported provided they contain correctly formatted header information.

 - If files do not have header information (such as RAW or VOX ADPCM) or have non-standard header information, you can normally import them using .

 - WAV files from portable recorders may contain proprietary compressed audio.
 These should not be imported as Raw Data, but by installing the FFmpeg library.

 - LOF files (lists of files) are also supported if the list is correctly formatted and contains supported files.